hbuchta/fifa2018/README.md

 ## Some results
 This script in `R/fifa2018_results.R` is used to plot some results.
 The following chart shows the situation up until June 20, 2018.
 The percentage value shows the probability for the team to win the world cup.
-As you can see, England profits from the win against Tunisia and also how the chances for Germany are reduced after loosing against Mexico.
+As you can see the chances for Germany are reduced after loosing against Mexico, then getting better after winning against Sweden and finally dropping to 0% when loosing against the Korea Republic.
+In the first simulation (before the world cup started), Brazil was scored best with 10%, followed by Spain (8%) and Argentina (7.5%).
+During the world cup positions changed a lot with Spai currently leading.

 ![intermediate results](images/chart.png)